rhofstede/Demo-Merge-Conflicts/README.md

 # Demo-Merge-Conflicts

 A simple demo.
-By Rosemary Hofstede
+By Rosemary Hofstede.

+November 6, 2019